Motivic cohomology of cyclic coverings: Introduction

 \section{Introduction}

 The generalized Serre question on algebraic vector bundles asks whether algebraic vector bundles over topologically contractible smooth affine $\mathbb{C}$-varieties are trivial or not (cf. \cite[Question 6]{AO}).
-While it was known before that the generalized Serre question has a positive answer in dimensions $\leq 2$, it remains open in higher dimensions (cf. \cite[Section 5.2]{AO}).
+While it was known before that the generalized Serre question has a positive answer in dimensions $\leq 2$, it remains open in higher dimensions (cf. \cite[Section 5.5.2]{AO}).
 General classification results in dimension $3$ imply that a topologically contractible smooth affine complex threefold $X$ has only trivial vector bundles if and only if the Chow groups $CH^2 (X)$ and $CH^3 (X)$ are trivial (cf. \cite{AF1}, \cite{KM}); the main result in \cite{Sy} implies that all vector bundles over a topologically contractible smooth affine complex fourfold $X$ are trivial if $CH^2 (X)$, $CH^3 (X)$, $CH^4 (X)$ and the Nisnevich cohomology group $H_{Nis}^{2}(X, \textbf{I}^{3})$ are trivial.
 Note that Chow groups are examples of motivic cohomology groups (cf. \cite[Corollary 19.2]{MVW}) and that there is a link between the group $H_{Nis}^{2}(X, \textbf{I}^{3})$ and motivic cohomology groups with $\mathbb{Z}/2\mathbb{Z}$-coefficients given by the long exact sequence in \cite[Theorem 1.3]{Tot}.
-A conjecture of Asok-{\O}stv{\ae}r suggests that topologically contractible smooth affine complex varieties should be stably $\mathbb{A}^1$-contractible (cf. \cite[Conjecture 5.3.11]{AO}).
+A conjecture of Asok-{\O}stv{\ae}r suggests that topologically contractible smooth affine complex varieties should be stably $\mathbb{A}^1$-contractible (cf. \cite[Conjecture 5.5.3.11]{AO}).
 In view of the cohomological criteria mentioned above, this would automatically yield a positive answer to the generalized Serre question in dimensions $3$ and $4$.
-It is well-known that stably $\mathbb{A}^1$-contractible smooth affine complex varieties have the integral motivic cohomology of the base field; on the other hand, there exists a criterion for the stable $\mathbb{A}^1$-contractibility of a smooth affine complex variety in terms of motivic cohomology groups (cf. \cite[Theorem 3.1]{DPO}).
+It is well-known that stably $\mathbb{A}^1$-contractible smooth affine complex varieties have the integral motivic cohomology of the base field; on the other hand, there exists a criterion for the stable $\mathbb{A}^1$-contractibility of a smooth affine complex variety in terms of motivic cohomology groups: Indeed, if $X$ is a smooth affine complex variety and $x \in X$ is a closed point of $X$ such that for every smooth affine $\mathbb{C}$-scheme $Y$ the projection maps $pr_Y : X \times_{\mathbb{C}} Y \rightarrow Y$ induce isomorphisms on motivic cohomology groups, then $(X,x)$ is stably $\mathbb{A}^1$-contractible (cf. \cite[Theorem 3.1]{DPO}).
 Altogether, it is of interest to study motivic invariants and particularly the motivic cohomology of topologically contractible smooth affine complex varieties.\\ The literature (cf. \cite{Z}, \cite{AO}) provides many examples of topologically contractible smooth affine complex varieties; most of these examples are given by affine modifications (cf. \cite{KZ},\cite[Section 4]{Z}) or by cyclic coverings (cf. \cite[Section 5]{Z}).
 The motivic cohomology and motivic topology of affine modifications have been studied in \cite{DPO} and in \cite{ADO}, while no general results are known on the motivic cohomology of cyclic coverings.
-In this paper, we prove the first general results on the motivic cohomology of cyclic coverings; the underlying notion of cyclic coverings in this paper is directly taken from \cite[Section 5]{Z}:\\
+In this paper, we prove the first general results on the motivic cohomology of cyclic coverings; the underlying notion of cyclic coverings in this paper is directly taken from \cite[Section 5]{Z}: